oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/intro.md

 -   **Maintain Clarity:** Use straightforward language and avoid unnecessary jargon.
 Define specialized terms as needed.
 -   **Revise Thoroughly:** Review your draft multiple times to enhance clarity, coherence, and flow.
 -   **Seek Feedback:** Share your draft with peers or utilize writing center resources for constructive feedback before submission.

-By adhering to these instructions and utilizing the rubric, you will be well-prepared to craft a strong and effective introduction for your perspective paper in computational biology.